luminus-framework/luminus-template/README.md

 ## Installation

-If you're using Leiningen 2, add a plugin dependency on `[luminus/lein-template "0.2.7"]` to your `~/.lein/profiles.clj`.
+If you're using Leiningen 2 the template should work out of the box

 If you're using Leiningen 1, you'll need to install the following plugins: